wellrestedphp/wellrested/docs/source/messages.rst

         $cacheControl = $request->getHeaderLine("cache-control");
         // "no-cache"

-        // This message does not contain any authoriation headers.
+        // This message does not contain any authorization headers.
-        $authoriziation = $request->getHeaderLine("authorization");
+        $authorization = $request->getHeaderLine("authorization");
         // ""

     }